ariellaaro/DNABERT-2_HCV/README.md

 ## 5. Making Predictions

-- For single sequence classification:
+### For single sequence classification:

+- Replace "ACGTACGTACGT" with your own sequence.

 ```python
 seq = "ACGTACGTACGT"